mrzahaki/dynagraph/README.md

-Got it!
-Here's an updated version of the README with the additional functionalities:

----

 # Dynagraph

 Dynagraph is a dynamic graph visualization tool built with Cytoscape and React.
 This interactive platform allows users to manage nodes, edit edge weights, toggle draw modes, and visualize optimal paths using Dijkstra's algorithm.